-My Rosh Hashanah Recipes, plus Yom Kippur and Break the Fast recipes will hopefully give you some new fresh ideas on what to make this High Holiday season.
+My Rosh Hashanah Recipes, plus Yom Kippur recipes, will hopefully give you some new fresh ideas on what to make this High Holiday season.
 Many are classics and some are fresh, new versions of foods I love this time of year.
 For me, Rosh Hashanah is a time to reconnect to my religion and start over again-pledging that I will do better next year!
-L’shana tova to you and may your year be a sweet one!
+L'shana tova to you and may your year be a sweet one!

 Rosh Hashanah Recipes: Main Courses